portworx/px-docs/portworx-with-prometheus.md

 ### Integration with prometheus

 ## Step 1: Configuring prometheus to watch px node
-You can add your px node as a target in prometheus config file as the following:
+Add your px node as a target in prometheus config file:

 ![Prometheus Config File](images/prometheus-config.png "Prometheus Config File")

-In the example above, our node has IP address of 54.173.138.1, so prometheus is watching 54.173.138.1:9001 as it's target.
+In the example above, our node has IP address of 54.173.138.1, so prometheus is watching 54.173.138.1:9001 as its target.
+This can be any node in the PX cluster.

 ## Step 2: PX metrics to watch and building graphs with prometheus

-Once prometheus starts watching px node, you will be able to see new portworx related metrix being added to prometheus.
+Once prometheus starts watching px node, you will be able to see new portworx related metrics added to prometheus.

 ![PX Metrics in Prometheus](images/px-metrics-in-prometheus.png "PX Metrics in Prometheus")

-You can build graphs as the following:
+You can now build graphs:

 ![Building a Graph with Prometheus](images/building-a-graph-with-prometheus.png "Building a Graph with Prometheus")

 **Note**

-If you make a curl request on port 9001, then also you should be able to see these stats as the following.
+A curl request on port 9001 also shows the stats:

 ![Curl Request on 9001](images/curl-request-on-9001.png "Curl Request on 9001")